ElyssaW/cheat-sheet/README.md

 - `<% [code] %>` for basic Javascript code

 - `<%= [variable name] %>` if you want to print a javascript variable.
-(Note: It prints the variable in the HTML, but if you put somewhere that's not usually visible to the user - inside of an HTML attribute, for instance - it will not show up)
+(Note: It prints the variable in the HTML, but if you put somewhere that's not usually visible to the user - inside of an HTML attribute, for instance - it will not show up to user, but will be read by the computer as if it were written in HTML)

 - `<%- [partial name] %>` to use a partial or put body in the layout